 I sipped my hot cocoa and watched their fingers fly, creasing and tucking the paper strips over and around and through, while the Christmas carols played and they chatted.
 They were making traditional German Star Christmas Ornaments from paper strips, and I was mesmerized.
 I was mystified at how the paper twisted and folded into shape, while my seven-year-old fingers snitched another strip of paper from the pile and bent it back and forth in a simple accordion fold.

-By the time I was 14, I was folding German star ornaments (also called Moravian Stars or Fröebel Stars) along with my mother and grandmother, making my own to hang on our tree.
 I’ve made a video to help you see how German Stars are made, step by step.
 It’s a great reference for visual learners.
 The written steps you can print are later in the post.

 Not ready to make these Fröebel Star Ornaments yet?